radoslavraynov/Thesis/README.md

 ## Latest version

 The latest version of the thesis is the document `THESIS.pdf` in the main directory.
-Previous versions are available through the Github 'history' interface for the file.
+Previous versions are available through the Github 'history' interface.

-## How to run
+## How to compile

 Make sure you have Git.
-Get this repository locally
+Clone the repository

     $ git clone https://github.com/radoslavraynov/Thesis.git
     $ cd Thesis/tex

 Make sure you have Python.
 We provide a `makefile` with rules `add`, `pdf`, `bib` and `clean`.
 Run

     $ make bib
     $ make

 the first time, and then every time a bibliography changed.
 Otherwise, simply running `make` should do.